david-aistudio/PingTok/README.md

 ## 📡 SYSTEM OVERVIEW

-**PingTok** is a specialized, high-performance extraction engine designed to bypass standard media restrictions on TikTok.
-Unlike conventional downloaders, PingTok utilizes a **Dual-Engine Architecture** and **Turbo Cache Memory** to deliver payloads with near-zero latency.
+**PingTok** is a specialized extraction engine designed to bypass standard media restrictions on TikTok.
+It utilizes a **Unified Core Architecture**, merging a high-fidelity industrial interface with a robust serverless API.
+This monolith design ensures maximum stability and near-zero latency delivery across edge networks.

-Developed under the **Industrial Light Protocol**, the interface prioritizes speed, clarity, and technical precision.
+Developed under the **Industrial Light Protocol**, the system prioritizes speed, data integrity, and technical precision.

 ---